rizdaprasetya/mt-alt-doc/en/technical-reference/postman-collection.md

 `https://api.sandbox.midtrans.com/../..`
 to `https://api.midtrans.com/../..`

 Simply remove the `sandbox.` from url.
+Then update your Server Key with your production account Server Key.

 ### Troubleshooting